andrewheiss/Dissertation/Writing/3_ingo_survey/ingo_survey.md

 We changed the location of our country office
 We used more local staff and/or volunteers
 We used more foreign staff and/or volunteers

-## general overview of the subset of the INGO sector I surveyed.

-## I then describe how restricted these organizations feel in their target countries and explore factors that are associated with those feelings of restriction, based on an organization's mission, flexibility, and relationship with the government.

-## I then describe how INGOs have reacted to changing restrictions and consider what factors are correlated with which types of reactions.

-## I conclude by discussing how these results support the hypotheses implied by my theory.

-## Survey structure

-The survey includes a series of questions designed to identify the aspects of an INGO's organizational culture that correspond to my theory.
-In general, I ask respondents to (1) define their organization's core mission, vision, and values, and discuss how their programming reflects those principles, (2) explain the organization's flexibility (i.e. how it raises funds, how it collaborates with other organizations, etc.), and (3) describe and discuss the government restrictions they have faced while working abroad.
-Ultimately, I will be able to use these results to test each of the three mechanisms and determine how, why, and when INGOs shift their core values, become more flexible and instrumental, or attempt to induce the government to change its preferences.

-Structure analysis around each element of theory.

-- summary of responses
-- summary of relationship with government + restrictions + reactions to restrictions + regime type
-- instrumental size funding volunteers reactions to restrictions, overall restrictions
-- principles based on free responses and reactions
-- issue alignment

-Reaction ~ instrumental issues + issue alignment + principles

 Where are respondents based?
 Where do respondents work?